LA-36 Jammu and Others-III

-LA-36 Jammu and Others-III is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Hafiz Hamid Raza of the Pakistan Tehreek-e-Insaf (PTI).
+LA-36 Jammu and Others-III is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Muhammad Ahsan Raza of Pakistan Muslim League (N) (PML(N)).
 It covers the area of Sialkot Tehsil in Sialkot District.
 Only refuges from Jammu and Ladakh settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.